nkzzz-xD/Library-Management/README.md

 (which would be the case had an array,arraylist,or similar been used).
 This is even more of a waste when the item is not found in the list as the whole list would already have been traversed.
 The time complexity for the checking if an element is present is O(n) but I reduced it to O(1) by using a dictionary.
+Added an option to view all books currently available (Books that haven't been borrowed).